andreia/andreia.github.io/source/_posts/searching-git-history-for-a-string.md

 ## Commands available to Search Through Git History

-We can investigate Git history to search for a string using the [git log](https://git-scm.com/docs/git-log), [git show](https://git-scm.com/docs/git-show), and [git diff](https://git-scm.com/docs/git-diff) commands (along with [git diff-files](https://git-scm.com/docs/git-diff-files), [git diff-index](https://git-scm.com/docs/git-diff-index), and [git diff-tree](https://git-scm.com/docs/git-diff-tree)).
+We can investigate Git history using [git log](https://git-scm.com/docs/git-log), [git show](https://git-scm.com/docs/git-show), and [git diff](https://git-scm.com/docs/git-diff) commands (also [git diff-files](https://git-scm.com/docs/git-diff-files), [git diff-index](https://git-scm.com/docs/git-diff-index), and [git diff-tree](https://git-scm.com/docs/git-diff-tree)).

-These commands offer two options that can be used to search in Git history:
+These commands offer two options that can be used to search:

 **`-S <string>`**            search using a string  <br />
 **`-G <regular expression>`**   search using a regular expression